stormalf/go_examples/README.md

 ## https

-Basic example of https server in golang with redirecting http to https
+Basic example of https server in golang trying to redirect http to https but for now redirection doesn't work as expected.